tuirevii/ohjelmoinnin-perusteet-python-mooc-2020/osa07-13_kurssistatistiikka/README.md

 # Exercise Kurssien tilastot (osa07-13_kurssistatistiikka)
+Please note that only the code in the .py-file in the src folder is mine.
+All the other files and codes are part of the course material.

 ## Assignment / About the program (in Finnish)
 Content copied from the course material https://python-s20.mooc.fi/osa-7/4-datan-kasittely#programming-exercise-kurssien-tilastot